Filler

 Shira

-When You're Not in Costume
+When You're in "Normal-Person" Clothes

 So, whenever you will be appearing in "normal" clothes but identifying yourself as a dancer, make the extra effort to look just a bit special.
 Wear a nice shirt with slacks, or a dress, instead of wearing a T-shirt with blue jeans.
 Put on just a bit of make-up even if you don't normally wear it.
 Style your hair attractively, and pay attention to your grooming.